programminghistorian/ph-submissions/en/drafts/originals/non-english-and-multilingual-text-analysis.md

 Now that the code is imported, let's split the text into sentences and detect each sentence's language.
 We'll begin by tokenizing using NLTK.

 There are different sentence tokenizers included in the NLTK package.
-NLTK recommends using the PunktSentenceTokenizer for a language specified by the user (reference: https://www.nltk.org/api/nltk.tokenize.html), but if working with multilingual text this may not be the best approach, as you will be applying a tokenization model targeted at one language to all of the languages in your text.
+NLTK recommends using the [PunktSentenceTokenizer](https://www.nltk.org/api/nltk.tokenize.html) for a language specified by the user, but if working with multilingual text this may not be the best approach, as you will be applying a tokenization model targeted at one language to all of the languages in your text.
 For the purposes of this tutorial, we will use the sent_tokenize method built into NLTK without specifying a language.

 ```python